dimajix/flowman/RELEASING.md

 * `deployment.repository.url` - the url of the default release repository
 * `deployment.repository.snapshot-url` - the url of the snapshot repository

 Per default, Flowman uses the staging mechanism provided by the nexus-staging-maven-plugin.
-This this is not what you want, you can simply disable the Plugin via `skipTests`
+If this is not what you want, you can simply disable the Plugin via `skipTests`

 With these settings you can deploy to a different (local) repository, for example